juniorgasparotto/GraphExpression/README.md

 Finally, we have some methods that are used when creating:

 * `ComplexEntityFactory Build()`: This method is responsible for generating the graph.
-He returns to his own class to maintain fluency.
+This method should return the class itself to maintain fluency.
 * `void AddMapType<TFrom, TTo>()`: This method must be used before the method `Build` and it determines the mapping of types.
 * `void AddError(string err)`

-There is also a variation of this class that allows you to work in a generic way and this facilitates the use of `Value` property that is already typed.
+There is also a variation of this class that allows you to work in a generic way and this facilitates the use of `Value` property which will already be with type set.

 ```csharp
 ComplexEntityFactory<T>()